Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

 Let a delay function be given by a sum of delay functions,

 where each $\tau_i$ is a sub-normalized delay function (with non-zero zeroth moment), and the sum is also either normalised or sub-normalised.
-Then the accuracy $R$ of the mixture is upper bounded by
+Then the precision $R$ of the mixture is upper bounded by

-where $R_i$ is the accuracy of the $i^{th}$ delay function $\tau_i$.
-Furthermore, this inequality is only saturated in the case that every delay function $\tau_i$ has the same mean and accuracy, i.e.
+where $R_i$ is the precision of the $i^{th}$ delay function $\tau_i$.
+Furthermore, this inequality is only saturated in the case that every delay function $\tau_i$ has the same mean and precision, i.e.

 \end{lemma}

 \begin{proof}

 We prove the statement by induction.
 Split the set of delay functions that comprise the mixture into two subsets, and label the partial sums as $\tau^{(1)}(t) = \sum_{i=1}^k \tau_i(t)$ and $\tau^{(2)}(t) = \sum_{i=k+1}^m \tau_i(t)$, thus